raayyz/raayyz/README.md

 <img width="618" height="76" alt="image" src="https://github.com/user-attachments/assets/242de726-56af-4d76-9ca7-bfc08f94ffa9" />
 I'm glad you care about my opinion of you that much, imagine being so insecure about someone hiding you that you have to get on an alt and whisper them that.
-Just say youre a small, insignificent, insecure little person. 🤣
+Just say youre a small, insignificant, insecure little person. 🤣